viniciusaro/dart-composable-architecture/README.md

 ## Examples
 https://github.com/user-attachments/assets/27af38b1-189b-4f59-8710-f41026ca20fa

-The repo comes with many examples to demonstrate how to solve comm

 This repo comes with _lots_ of examples to demonstrate how to solve common and complex problems with the Composable Architecture.
 Check out [this](./tca_flutter_example) directory to see them all, including: